Maxapp-ZRH/PayMatch/docs/email-system-overview.md

 ---

-The PayMatch email system provides a **robust, scalable, and compliant** foundation for all email communications, ensuring both technical excellence and user satisfaction while meeting Swiss market requirements.
+The PayMatch email system provides a **hybrid, robust, scalable, and compliant** foundation for all email communications.
+By using **Server Actions for authentication emails** and **API Routes for external-facing operations**, it ensures both technical excellence and user satisfaction while meeting Swiss market requirements and maintaining optimal security and performance.